 Productions, Speakers, and Seminars at BC

-Chestnut Hill, MA (October 30, 2014) -- The Boston College Theatre Department is pleased to announce that Broadway actor and Tony Award Nominee, Bryce Pinkham, will give a lecture in the Matthew R. DeVoy and John H. DeVoy IV Perspectives on Theatre Series on Wednesday, April 30, 2014.
-Bogart's presentation -- titled "What's the Story: the role of storytelling in the theater of the 21st century and beyond" -- will take place at 7:00pm in Gasson 100 at the center of Boston College's main campus.
+Chestnut Hill, MA (October 30, 2014) -- The Boston College Theatre Department is pleased to announce that Broadway actor and Tony Award Nominee, Bryce Pinkham, will give a lecture in the Matthew R. DeVoy and John H. DeVoy IV Perspectives on Theatre Series on Monday, November 24, 2014.
+The event will start at 7:00pm in the Robsham Theater Mainstage.

-Pinkham is the second speaker in the DeVoy Perspectives on Theatre Series, a program made possible by a generous gift from the DeVoy family of Newton, Massachusetts.
-The series will bring major creative forces in theatre and the performing arts to Boston College on an annual basis to share their experience and their vision with the campus community and with interested alumni and members of the greater Boston arts community.
+Pinkham is the second speaker in the DeVoy Perspectives on Theatre Series, a program made possible by a generous gift from the DeVoy family.
+The series brings leading professionals and major creative forces in theatre and the performing arts to Boston College on an annual basis to share their experience and their vision with the campus community and with interested alumni and members of the greater Boston arts community.
 The inaugural DeVoy lecture was presented in April 2014 with American theatre visionary, director, and author Anne Bogart.